ThinkR-open/gitlabr/README.md

 ## Recommended GitLab versions

-GitLab 11.6 or higher is generally recommended when using gitlabr version 1.1.6 or higher.
+GitLab 11.6 or higher is generally recommended when using {gitlabr}
+version 1.1.6 or higher.
 This {gitlabr} version uses the GitLab API v4.

 ## Quick Start Example